ilovelll/cryptocoinprice/README.md

 Fixed issue [Horizontal text movement from price adjustments is distracting](https://github.com/ilovelll/cryptocoinprice/issues/1).
 Thanks [nt85](https://github.com/nt85) for making the PR to enhance the format of StatusBarItem.

+### 0.2.1

+Update dependencies and split business code into files.

+### 0.2.2

+Fixed issues with currency and coinSymbols #4
+Thanks [calculi](https://github.com/calculi) for making the PR.